An injury may be considered “in the course of employment” if it occurs:

 As a result of your daily work activities.

 Cumulative injuries (such as carpal tunnel syndrome, psychological injuries, or occupational illnesses) can take years to develop from the nature of the work you perform.
-Workers’ compensation can provide coverage for these conditions, as well as for injuries that were caused or worsened by a preexisting condition during employment.
+Workers’ comp can provide coverage for these conditions, as well as for injuries that were caused or worsened by a preexisting condition during employment.

 While you were doing something on behalf of your employer.